 Through these initiatives, the youth hold dialogues and develop radio programmes aired to enlighten the community on the need for peace and development issues.

 War victims Alex Okello and Proscovia Awor are volunteers with Barr ICT Youth Network Association, which was set up by War Child Holland, a global non-profit organisation headquartered in the Netherlands.
-Okello says he lost hope after losing seven family members, including parents to war in 2001, leaving him responsible for his young brother, with no resources to support their
+Okello says he lost hope after losing seven family members, including parents to war in 2001, leaving him responsible for his young brother, with no resources to support their education.

 “We were trained by War Child Holland on how to use computers and extended the services to other youth through capacity building,” recalls Okello, who is now the programme coordinator of the association.